TrueDub/simple-react-treetable/README.md

 # bootstrap-react-treetable
-A React component that presents a TreeTable, styled with Bootstrap 4.
+A React component that presents a SimpleTreeTable, styled with Bootstrap 4.

 ## Installation
 Run the following command: